freakmaxi/kertish-dfs/README.md

 # Kertish-DFS

-Kertish-dfs is a distributed file system with basic functionality.
-It is developed to cover the expectation for mass file storage requirement in isolated networks. **It does not have security implementation.**
+Kertish-dfs is a simple and highly scalable distributed file system to store and serve billions of files.
+It is developed to cover the expectation for mass file storage requirement in isolated networks.
+**It does not have security implementation.**

 #### What is it for?
 Kertish-dfs is developed to cover the traditional file system requirements in a scalable way.
 Software will use the same path-tree structure virtually to keep the files but will not stuck in hard-drive limits of the machine.
 It is possible to create a fail-safe, highly available fast and scalable file storage.

 #### Where can it be used?
 Systems where they need huge storage space requirements to keep all the files logically together.
 For example;